TV Golfinho

-TV Golfinho is a Brazilian television station based in the Fernando de Noronha archipelago, belonging to the state of Pernambuco.
-It operates on VHF analog channel 11 and is affiliated with TV Cultura.
+TV Golfinho (channel 12) is a Brazilian television station based in the Fernando de Noronha archipelago, belonging to the state of Pernambuco.
+The station is a TV Brasil affiliate with assistance from TV Pernambuco.
 It is part of Sistema Golfinho de Comunicação (communication system of the General Administration of the State District), which also owns FM Noronha.

 History

 Several attempts to obtain a television signal on the island of Fernando de Noronha had been made until the early 1980s, mainly during the FIFA World Cups.
 Antennas were installed in Morro do Pico and Morro do Francês by residents, who did not get good reception.

 The government, which aimed to bring real-time TV programming to Fernando de Noronha, made attempts in 1980 and 1982 to install repeaters, without success due to problems with the signal.

 Television officially arrived on the island on August 6, 1982 through TV Nacional Fernando de Noronha, installed by the military on channel 7 VHF.
 The population of the island began to receive programs from TV Nacional, a government television station based in Brasília.

 In December 1985, the station adopted the name TV Golfinho and began operating on VHF channel 9, becoming affiliated to Rede Globo, whose programming was received via satellite.
 From 1986 onwards, public service announcements and reports began to be included in programming breaks.
 TV Golfinho began producing the local news program Jornal da Ilha in 1988, when it began to be managed by the state government due to the annexation of the island to the state of Pernambuco.
 The journalism department received reinforcement from journalists from Pernambuco.

 On December 23, 2002, the station received the concession of channel 11 VHF for Fernando de Noronha, which had been used by the station since 1988.

 On May 25, 2010, 24 days after Globo Nordeste installed a local repeater, on May 1, the station stopped being affiliated to Rede Globo, starting to retransmit TV Brasil programming, in a mixed affiliation with TV Pernambuco from Caruaru, owned by the state government.

 In 2013, for financial reasons, TV Golfinho went off the air.
 The Golfinho System only keeps FM Noronha on the air.